hayabusa-cloud/framer/README.md

 Recommendation: prefer `iox.CopyPolicy` with a retry-aware policy (e.g., `PolicyRetry`) in non-blocking loops so `ErrWouldBlock` / `ErrMore` are handled explicitly.

+**Note on partial write recovery:** When using `iox.Copy` with non-blocking destinations, partial writes may occur.
+If the source does not implement `io.Seeker`, `iox.Copy` returns `iox.ErrNoSeeker` to prevent silent data loss.
+For non-seekable sources (e.g., network sockets), use `iox.CopyPolicy` with `PolicyRetry` for write-side semantic errors to ensure all read bytes are written before returning.

 ## Forwarding

 - Wire proxying (byte engines): use `iox.CopyPolicy` and standard `io` fast paths (`WriterTo`/`ReaderFrom`).
 This maximizes throughput when you don't need to preserve higher-level boundaries.